Ray Shearer

 Ray Solomon Shearer (September 19, 1929 – February 21, 1982) was a professional baseball player.
-He played in two games in Major League Baseball for the Milwaukee Braves in 1957, one as a left fielder and the other as a pinch hitter.
+He played in two Major League Baseball games for the Milwaukee Braves in 1957, one as a left fielder and the other as a pinch hitter.

 Early career

 Born in Jacobus, Pennsylvania, Shearer was signed by the Brooklyn Dodgers before the 1950 season and had a big year in his first season in pro ball, hitting .317 for the Sheboygan Indians and leading the class D Wisconsin State League with 30 home runs and 137 RBIs.
 He spent the next eight seasons (1950–57) in the minors, hitting over .300 three different times with double-digit figures in home runs seven of those years.
 The Dodgers traded Shearer to the Milwaukee Braves for Jim Frey on July 4, 1956.

 1957: MLB cup of coffee

 Shearer played for the Wichita Braves of the American Association in 1957, hitting .316 with 29 home runs in 138 games.
 He was given a late-season promotion to the majors, and made his MLB debut on September 18, with the Milwaukee Braves.
 He started the game in left field for the Braves who were hosting the New York Giants.
 In his first plate appearance, Shearer struck out against Johnny Antonelli.
 He walked in his second plate appearance before being lifted for a pinch-hitter in the sixth inning.